 Reference and Government Services Division

 The bulk of the books and printed materials held by the Indiana State Library are in the collections of the Reference and Government Services Division.
-These materials are identified in the online catalog with the location General; older materials may not be inventoried -- ask a librarian for assistance.
 Many of the books and periodicals in the general collections can be checked out.
-Those in the reference collection are identified as Refer; these materials do not circulate.
-Resources in the Literacy Collection are housed in closed stacks.
-In the online catalog, they are identified as Literacy.
-They do circulate; ask a librarian for assistance.
+Those in the reference collection have a call number that starts with [REF.]
+ISLM; these materials generally do not circulate.

 State Data Center

 All materials in the State Data Center are listed in the online catalog.
-The location code is State Data Ctr.
-For assistance in locating materials, please see one of the librarians at the main reference desk on the second floor.
-Materials from the State Data Center do not circulate.
+Those in the reference collection have a call number that starts with [Data Center] ISLM; some of this material may be checked out.
+For assistance, please see one of the librarians at the reference desk on the second floor.